-The early bubble chambers were very small, but over the years they increased in size by a factor of around one million, with the largest chambers containing 40 m3 of liquid.
+The early bubble chambers were very small, but over the years they increased in size by a factor of around one million, with the largest chambers containing 40 cubic meters of liquid.
 More than 100 bubble chambers were built throughout the world, and more than 100 million stereo pictures were taken.
-The 80 cm Saclay bubble chamber at CERN, the 2 m CERN bubble chamber, and the Big European Bubble Chamber (BEBC) took more than half of these pictures.
-The 80-inch (203 cm) bubble chamber at Brookhaven, mentioned above, was the largest detector of its kind when it began operation in 1963.
+The 80-centimeter Saclay bubble chamber at CERN, the 2-meter CERN bubble chamber, and the Big European Bubble Chamber (BEBC) took more than half of these pictures.
+The 80-inch (203-centimeter) bubble chamber at Brookhaven, mentioned above, was the largest detector of its kind when it began operation in 1963.
 This machine was also involved in the most famous discovery made using bubble detectors – the discovery, in 1964, of the omega-minus particle, which previously had been only theorized to exist.

 The only opening into the chamber led to an expansion line, so that the pressure could be quickly released.
 The beam of particles from the accelerator was let in through a porthole.
 Since the radiation from the accelerated particles was dangerous, the bubble chamber had to be shielded.
 The radiation shields were sometimes cooled with liquid nitrogen, because it was important to keep the bubble chamber cool.